Bronchial tumors

 Radiation therapy in bronchial tumors

-Some patients with trachea or bronchial tumours, as well as those with tumours that have progressed to surrounding lymph nodes or other parts of the chest, may be treated with radiation therapy alone or after surgery.
+Some patients with trachea or bronchial tumors, as well as those with tumors that have progressed to surrounding lymph nodes or other parts of the chest, may be treated with radiation therapy alone or after surgery.

-External-beam radiation, in which a beam of radiation is administered to the tumour location from an external source, is the most common method of radiation therapy for tracheal cancers.
-Patients who are not candidates for external-beam radiation therapy may benefit from brachytherapy, a localised kind of radiation therapy.
+External-beam radiation is the most common method of radiation therapy for tracheal cancers, where a beam of radiation is administered to the tumor location from an external source.
+Patients who are not candidates for external-beam radiation therapy may benefit from brachytherapy, a localized kind of radiation therapy.

 Chemotherapy in bronchial tumors